-Send data to Attentive
+Send email and phone lists to Attentive

 Why are there two ways to send data to Attentive?